freeCodeCamp/guide/src/pages/python/using-pip/index.md

 Last time, in <a>`import-statements`</a> wiki we used `requests` module as an example.
 As it is a third party module we have to install it separately after installing python.

 Installing it would be as simple as `pip install requests` .
 You can even pass various arguments along with it.
-The one that you'll come across more often is `--upgrade`.
+The one that you'll come across more often is with an option `--upgrade` or simply `-U`.
 You can upgrade a python module by :

     pip install <module_name> --upgrade

 For example, to upgrade the requests module to its latest version would be as simple as `pip install requests --upgrade`.

+You can also run pip behind a proxy server:

+    pip install -U pytest --proxy [user:passwd@]proxy.server:port

+where arguments in `[]` are optional.

 Before using `pip`, you will need to install it (it's quite simple).
 You can install it from <a href='https://bootstrap.pypa.io/get-pip.py' target='_blank' rel='nofollow'>here</a>